Table of Contents

 - NDA: New drug application, an application seeking final approval of a drug by FDA to market in the USA

-- Single and double blind study: A study in which a physician knows which patients are receiving active drug and placebo is called single blind study.
-A study in which neither of the physician and patient know which patients are receiving active drug and placebo is called double blind study.
+- Single and double-blind study: A study in which a physician knows which patients are receiving active drug and placebo is called single-blind study.
+A study in which neither of the physician and patient knows which patients are receiving active drug and placebo is called double-blind study.

-- Orphan drug: A drug which is used to treat a disease which affects only 200,000 people in the USA
+- Orphan drug: A drug that is used to treat a disease that affects only 200,000 people in the USA.

-- Blockbuster drug: A drug which generates revenue of more than $1 billion dollars annually for a pharmaceutical company (e.g., Lipitor and Viagra)
+- Blockbuster drug: A drug that generates revenue of more than $1 billion dollars annually for a pharmaceutical company (e.g., Lipitor and Viagra).

 - FDA: Food and drug administration, drug regulatory body of the USA